Natasha Williams - CBT (BABCP Accredited) and EMDR

 Areas of counselling I deal with

-I have access to therapy rooms within the Edgbaston and Birmingham city centre area of Birmingham.
+I have access to therapy rooms within the Edgbaston, Erdington and Birmingham city centre area of Birmingham.

-Sessions are 50 minutes duration for adults and 45 minutes duration for children and adolescents @ £70 per session.
-Payments will be taken at the beginning of sessions.
+Sessions are 50 minutes duration for adults and 45 minutes duration for children and adolescents @ £90 per session.
+Payments will be taken at the end of sessions either by cash or cheque.

-I am registered with many private health insurance providers such as Avia, Simplyhealth, AxA, CIGNA and Pruhealth and so I am able to offer therapy via their health policies.
+I am registered with many private health insurance providers such as Avia, Simplyhealth, Bupa, Nuffield health, AxA, CIGNA and Vitality ( use to be Pruhealth) and so I am able to offer therapy via their health policies.

 I am a member of BABCP (British Association for Behavioural and Cognitive Psychotherapies) and am also accredited.